mwestera/jsonlined/README.md

 $ cat tests/test.jsonl | jsonpiped [python embed.py] text embedding
 ```

-Here jsonpiped is used, because embed.py requires considerable setup (loading model) -- a prerequisite is that it operates line-swise (not waiting for EOF like wc).
+This time, `jsonpiped` is used (instead of `jsonlined`), because embed.py requires considerable setup (loading model) -- a prerequisite is that it operates line-swise (not waiting for EOF like wc).

 If subprocess outputs json format, this will be interpreted as such; otherwise literal string.